raul23/chess-ai/README.rst

 -----------------
 In order of importance, these are the things still to be done for this Chess project:

-- Show a warning message if a player is in check

-- Test the following moves:

-  - Encastling
-  - En passant
 - Add restart button: right now on `codepen.io <https://codepen.io/raul23/pen/eYLLJbJ>`_, you have to click on Run (if not on fullscreen) or refresh the page
 - Highlight the clicked piece: when the user clicks on a piece, it should be highlighted and if they click another piece, then